pimcore/pimcore/doc/Development_Documentation/26_Best_Practice/90_Web2Print_Extending_Config_for_PDFX_conformance.md

-# Web2PrintBundle - Extending PDF Creation Config for PDF/X Conformance
+# PimcoreWebToPrintBundle - Extending PDF Creation Config for PDF/X Conformance

 Sometimes it is necessary to add additional configuration options to the PDF processing configuration in the Pimcore backend UI - for example when creating PDF/X conform PDFs with PDF Reactor.